madetech/blog/posts/solution-problem.md

-# Solution-problem
+# Beware of solution problems

 A solution problem is an emergent property of a solution.
-Real Software Engineers avoid creating solution-problems, they create simple solutions for the root problem.
+Experienced Software Engineers avoid creating solution-problems, they create simple solutions for the root problem.

 A few years back I was working closely with designer and musician Martin J. Thompson.
 We found it difficult to get non-technical individuals to provide the right information about the problem they were facing.
 So we coined a phrase “don’t give us your solution-problem, give us your problem-problem.”
 We never actually said this to a client, but maybe we should have.